 A new housing development has opened in Ormesby offering 12 specially designed one-bedroom apartments for individuals with learning disabilities.

-The Shore is the first supported housing development within Coast & Country's Redcare scheme, created in partnership with Redcar & Cleveland Borough Council and developer Galliford Try Partnerships North and supported with a grant from the Homes and Communities Agency and care packages provided by Sanctuary Supported Living (SSL).
+The Shore is the first supported housing development within Coast and Country’s Redcare scheme, created in partnership with Redcar and Cleveland Borough Council and developer Galliford Try Partnerships North and supported with a grant from the Homes and Communities Agency and care packages provided by Sanctuary Supported Living (SSL).

 The apartments are built to a high specification and residents will benefit from having the privacy of their own self-contained accommodation as well as the opportunity to take part in group activities in the property’s communal spaces.

 Cllr David Walsh, cabinet member for adults at Redcar and Cleveland Borough Council, said: “This development is a crucial step in the council’s plan to ensure that members of the Redcar and Cleveland community with learning disabilities get the best quality of life possible.